Argonaut (lunar lander): Design

-Argonaut or European Large Logistics Lander (EL3) is a class of lunar landers designed by the European Space Agency (ESA) in partnership with Thales Alenia Space to deliver payloads to the surface of the Moon.
-The lander is being designed with a versatile set of uses in mind, including use as a power station, support for a rover, cargo delivery, and infrastructure delivery.
-It is envisioned to launch on the Ariane 64 launch vehicle.
-The Argonaut lander will consist of the descent element, cargo platform, and payload.
-Capable of delivering up to 1500 kg, the craft will reportedly be able to land with an accuracy of 50–100 meters and to last up to five years on the Moon.
+The Argonaut lander will consist of a descent element, cargo platform, and payload.
+Capable of delivering up to 1500 kg, the craft will reportedly be able to land with an accuracy of 250 meters and to last up to five years on the Moon.
+The lander's reaction control system will consist of 24 monopropellant thrusters.
+Each of the three main engines, using electric pumps and MMH/MON as propellants, will be able of generating 6 kN of thrust and will be throttleable to 50%.

 Background

+The lander is being developed under the ESA's Terrae Novae programme for crewed and robotic space exploration.
 Thales Alenia Space (Italy) is the prime contractor and system integrator for the Lunar Descent Element.
 Thales Alenia Space (France) is developing data-handling subsystems and computers.
 OHB System AG (Germany) is responsible for guidance, navigation, and control systems, as well as communication and electrical power systems including solar arrays and batteries.
 Thales Alenia Space (UK) is providing propulsion subsystems including propellant tanks.
 Nammo (UK) is providing the RELIANCE main engine.
 Redwire Corporation (Luxembourg) is developing the robotic arm known as Manipulator for Argonaut Payload Needs and Unloading Support (MANUS).